adlnet/xapi-profiles/xapi-profiles-structure.md

 `seeAlso` | *Optional*.
 A URL containing information about the profile.
 Recommended instead of especially long definitions.
 `versions` | An array of all profile version objects for this profile, see below.
 `author` | An Organization or Person, see below.
 `concepts` | *Optional*.
-The concepts that make up this Profile, see the Concepts section.
+An array of Concepts that make up this Profile, see the Concepts section.
 `templates` | *Optional*.
-The Statement Templates for this profile, see that section.
+An array of Statement Templates for this profile, see that section.
 `patterns` | *Optional*.
-The Patterns for this profile, see that section.
+An array of Patterns for this profile, see that section.